 Once the season had finished, Mike was promptly released by the club and was under no illusions that his time as professional footballer was over.

 “I started to think there’s more to life than football.
 In the end I just got a part-time job working at JJB.
 Football was going to be a ‘normal’ thing for me and not a job.

-Mike did continue playing, appearing for another 10 clubs in non league while working as a personal trainer for 10 years.
-Eventually he found himself working in the private jet industry, and he set up his own firm in 2012.
+Mike did continue playing, appearing for another 10 clubs in non-league while working as a personal trainer for 10 years.
+Eventually he found himself working in the private jet industry and set up his own firm in 2012.

 With Falcona often used by Manchester United, he has even found himself bumping into Rod Thornley, one of the one-game wonders from that absurd campaign.

 He also keeps in touch with Prince Moncrieffe and Harvey Cunningham, while he enjoyed a chance encounter on the tube with fan favourite Lee Warren when he was in London to watch Manchester City beat Manchester United in the 2011 FA Cup semi-final at Wembley.

 “We do talk about it and it’s all the bad stuff really.
 People like Prince Moncrieffe had never had the opportunity to play at that level before and he could have been a half decent player if he had the right people and right set up around him.